kavon/swift-evolution/proposals/nnnn-actor-initializers.md

 Actors are a relatively new nominal type in Swift that provides data-race safety for its mutable state.
 The protection is achieved by _isolating_ the mutable state of each actor instance to at most one task at a time.
 The proposal that introduced actors ([SE-0306](https://github.com/apple/swift-evolution/blob/main/proposals/0306-actors.md)) is quite large and detailed, but misses some of the subtle aspects of creating and destroying an actor's isolated state.
-This proposal aims to shore up the definition of an actor, to clarify when the isolation of the data begins and ends for an actor instance, along with what can be written inside of an actor's `init` and `deinit` declarations.
+This proposal aims to shore up the definition of an actor, to clarify when the isolation of the data begins and ends for an actor instance, along with what can be done inside the body of an actor's `init` and `deinit` declarations.

-## Motivation
+## Background

-While there is no existing specification for how actor initialization should work, that in itself is not the only motivation for this proposal.
-The de facto expected behavior, as induced by the existing implementation, admits data races due to ambiguous isolation semantics.
-Before discussing this problem, it is important to review the behaviors of initializer and deinitializer declarations in Swift.
+Before diving into this proposal, it is important to review the behaviors of initializer and deinitializer declarations in Swift.

 As with classes, actors support both synchronous and asynchronous initializers, along with a user-provided deinitializer, like so: